andrewmcodes/andrewm.codes/src/_posts/blog/exporting-my-pieces-code-snippets-to-obsidian.md

 ---
 ```

-Only **7 tags across 5 snippets** turned out to be explicitly manual tags.
+Only 7 tags across 5 snippets had actually been added manually.

 I also kept a `source_url` when Pieces had a trustworthy original source URL.